 Please note, any application must have attached to it a plan which identifies the land in which you propose to install signage outlined in red.
 This plan must show the direction North and must have a scale.
 The best way to achieve this is to use an Ordnance Survey site plan to assist you.

 If you wish to install signage or make any alterations to a listed building, it is important you complete a separate application for LBC (Listed Building Consent).
 In most cases a Heritage Statement will be required.
 For more information on Heritage Statements and what you need to include in one, click here.

 Here at Pearce Signs, we have over 200 years of experience in the sign industry, and we would be more than happy to answer any questions you may have.
-Please do not hesitate to get in touch on 0115 940 9620.
+Please do not hesitate to get in touch online or call on 0115 940 9620.
 We look forward to hearing from you.